 Microsoft SQL Server

-The character encoding for MS SQL should be changed to UCS-2.
-Other default settings for MS SQL server are generally sufficient.
+Default settings for MS SQL server are generally sufficient.
 However, we strongly recommend using Snapshot Isolation to avoid deadlocks.
 These can occur when multiple users use the shared database at once and may lead to failure of some actions.
 This setting becomes necessary if there will be more than a handful of users using the database concurrently.
 Read more about Snapshot Isolation here.